scuzzydude/asimov/asimov.md

 [^38]: Or better yet, "Hey Shaq, you the one giving Nick Anderson free throw lessons?"

+[^39]: Canada, dethroning the Warriors went a long ways to forgiveness, but that trade had two partners.
+After you got yours, I heard a lot of basketball talk about who the greatest Raptor of all time was, and I knew what they meant.
+But the technical answer to who was the greatest player to ever wear a Raptors uniform has a very precise answer that is very clear.
+Oh, you guys thought we were called H-town because H is for Houston like kindergarten.
+Cute, yeah.
+We're stupid people in Texas.
+H-Town.

-[^39]: For reference, the ratios in the United States are 1 of 200 for infants, 1 of 153 for age-five, and 1 of 5,263 for maternal mortality.
+[^40]: For reference, the ratios in the United States are 1 of 200 for infants, 1 of 153 for age-five, and 1 of 5,263 for maternal mortality.
 Life expectancy is 78 years and there is a doctor for every 370 people.

-[^40]: From *Paradise City* by Slash, Axl Rose, Izzy Stradlin, Duff McKagan and Steven Adler
+[^41]: From *Paradise City* by Slash, Axl Rose, Izzy Stradlin, Duff McKagan and Steven Adler

-[^41]: Atomic powered, like all the gadgets in Asimov's Foundation.
+[^42]: Atomic powered, like all the gadgets in Asimov's Foundation.

-[^42]:
+[^43]:

-[^43]: In one swift stroke, the author ensures he is never invited to a dinner party with fancy artsy people.
+[^44]: In one swift stroke, the author ensures he is never invited to a dinner party with fancy artsy people.

-[^44]: The First Amendment covers freedom of religion and speech.
+[^45]: The First Amendment covers freedom of religion and speech.

-[^45]: A mid-21^st^ century trend where basketball fans would get together and issue and ICO (Initial Clone Offering) where they would mix the DNA from various superstars to create NBA players.
+[^46]: A mid-21^st^ century trend where basketball fans would get together and issue and ICO (Initial Clone Offering) where they would mix the DNA from various superstars to create NBA players.
 Stephan Curry's DNA was present to some extend in almost every clone, so the kids had taken to calling them currys.